13 Qualities Every Great Leader Must Have [The Leadership Blueprint]

 5. Mind & Emotions

 Being in charge will be taxing on the mind and body.
-Great leaders understand their minds and emotions and know when to take a break for self-care.
+Great chiefs understand their minds and emotions and know when to take a break for self-care.

 Great leaders are Type A personalities more often than not, and these types tend to be more prone to burnout than average.
 Type A’s learn through experience when to take a break and recharge their batteries.

-A great leader doesn’t command with their emotions; instead, they use their feelings to their advantage when needed.
+A Great leader doesn’t command their emotions; instead, they use their feelings to their advantage when needed.
 Emotions are a great tool to get people to take action, yet emotions without a firm groundedness in logic and reason make for a terrible commander.

 6. Organized